3 Antifragile Strategies

 Our corporate norm is to treasure stability.
 We call it “business as usual”, we fight for it, and most change management efforts aim to reach it as efficiently as possible.
-Moments of stability, however, are few and far between; and it costs a great deal to maintain.
-Change, however, is everyday.
-It is the disruption that alters our comfortable norms.
-It causes performance to drop, reputation to suffer, and organizations to flounder.
+Moments of stability, however, are few and far between and it costs a great deal to maintain.
+Change is everyday.
+It is the disruption that alters our comfortable norms and it can cause performance to drop, reputation to suffer, or organizations to flounder.
 That is why change-agility is so critical.
 The ability to roll with the punches is the difference between a success and failure; but what does that look like at an organizational level?

 – Nassim Taleb, Professor of Risk Engineering at NYU

-The concept of “antifragile” was first coined by Nassim Taleb.
-He used it to describe structures that prosper under stress.
-It is a good way to think about change-agility on an organizational scale.
-It addresses the question, “how change-agile is my organization?”.
+The concept of “antifragile” was first coined by Nassim Taleb as he used it to describe structures that prosper under stress.
+It is a good way to think about change-agility on a large scale or to define the ideal lag metric.
 Performance is divided into three distinct groups: fragile, robust, and antifragile.
 These categories are powerfully telling, given that most organizations fit into the first two, less desirable groups.
 Very few are members of the third, although obtaining even partial antifragility yields substantial benefits.

 For the fragile organization, change has the effect of disrupting “business as usual”.
-These organizations are inflexible to change and have no adequate backup plan for failure.
-As a result, disruptive change drastically impacts workforce issues like retention and performance.
+These organizations are brittle to change and have no adequate backup plan for failure.
+As a result, disruptive change drastically impacts workforce issues like retention and performance by elevating uncertainty and workplace aggression.
 This can cause the entire organization to flounder.
-A good example of a fragile organization would be a startup, who does not have the resources or bandwidth to effectively withstand disruption.
+These structures tend to be larger and more mature, having lost their ability to pivot and their desire for adventure.

 If the fragile organization is a twig, then the robust organization is a bundle.
 They are just as inflexible as their fragile counterparts and change can break the strand.
 Disruption will likely aggravate attrition, reputation, client relationships, and overall productivity; but a diverse portfolio protects against utter failure.
-Any large, multifaceted corporation is a good example of a robust organization.
+Large, multifaceted corporations tend to be robust (Johnson & Johnson, GE, 3M).

 The antifragile organization has turned change into a productive force.
 Rather than be damaged by disruption they learn, adapt, and create momentum.
 They are flexible, but supported by structures that harness change to yield innovation.
-Their products/services are quality and their employees are healthier.
+Their products and services are quality and their employees are healthier.

 Corporate culture remains a source of disruption for the average organization, affected daily by employee family life, politics, economy, religion, and workplace interactions.
 Despite this fact, many organizations hold rigid expectations for behavior and assumptions about work-life, a standard that leaves them fragile and vulnerable to change.
 But what if we could craft an organization that reacted positively to cultural change?
 Instead of being focused on maintaining consistency, it would thrive on continual learning, mindfulness, and adaptation.
 It would experience all of the benefits of a stable workforce plus the addition of continual improvement.
 Retention, reputation, and referrals would all maintain and then improve.
 Innovation, skills, and mastery would follow suit, as would service performance, product quality, and client relationships.